Midway Peace Park

 Midway Peace Park includes a large field for free play, walking paths, full court basketball, gathering areas, shade trees, tables and benches, a multi-level playground, two rain gardens and a signature stormwater feature.
 The rain gardens with native plants absorb stormwater runoff from the park and adjacent parking lot and allows it to soak into the ground.
 They also provide habitat for pollinators and wildlife.
 The unique stormwater channel, located next to the playground and lower walking path, re-circulates pretreated stormwater from the upper rain garden.
 CRWD funded the stormwater channel and accompanying interpretive signage to raise awareness about stormwater and showcase how it can be utilized as resource.
 Clean water projects in this park collect and filter 1.5 million gallons of runoff to prevent pollution from reaching the Mississippi River each year.

-A dragonfly sculpture by a local artist serves as a memorial to a former Trust for Public Land employee and CRWD Water Steward, Courtney Ryan.
+A dragonfly sculpture by a local artist memorializes Courtney Ryan, a former Trust for Public Land employee and CRWD Water Steward.
 Playful mosaics by local artist Lori Greene are found throughout the park.

 Beautiful interpretive signs in the park were created collaboratively with the City of Saint Paul – Parks and Recreation Department, Trust for Public Land, and a panel of residents for translations into several languages.